Information for Trainees

 Martin Putt

-Martin is a Psychodramatist & Trainer Educator Practitioner-in-training (TEPit) and a staff member of the Auckland Training Centre for Psychodrama (ATCP).
-Martin has been a member of AANZPA for 17 years and has served on the AANZPA Executive for 6 years, currently as Secretary. (more...)
+Martin is a Psychodramatist & Trainer Educator Practitioner-in-training (TEPit) and a staff member of the PANZ Tāmaki Makaurau Auckland.
+Martin has been a member of AANZPA for many years and has served on the AANZPA Executive, most recently as Immediate Past President (more...)

 Executive Director